flenniken/statictea/docs/runCommand.md

 * [skipArgument](#skipargument) &mdash; Skip past the argument.
 * [ifFunctions](#iffunctions) &mdash; Return the if/if0 function's value and position after.
 * [andOrFunctions](#andorfunctions) &mdash; Return the and/or function's value and the position after.
-* [defineFunction](#definefunction) &mdash; Define a new function and return the its func variable or a message when there is a problem.
 * [getFunctionValueAndPos](#getfunctionvalueandpos) &mdash; Return the function's value and the position after it.
 * [runBoolOp](#runboolop) &mdash; Evaluate the bool expression and return a bool value.
 * [runCompareOp](#runcompareop) &mdash; Evaluate the comparison and return a bool value.